The main ingredient in lotion is Aloe Vera. Buy a big bottle when it

 to your face, let sit 15 minutes, and then rinse.

-Mix 1 Tbsp each of olive oil, salt and sugar and spread on your
+To keep your hands soft in the winter mix 1 Tbsp each of olive oil, salt and sugar and spread on your

 hands.
 Wrap your hands in a towel for 5-10 minutes, and then rinse.

-Cream - You can use hemorrhoid cream to tighten
+Use hemorrhoid cream to tighten

 up your face.
 Apply it to your face, let dry, and then wipe off.
 You can also